 \subsection{Interactive Object Editing}

 \lblsec{results:ui} Our feature encoder allows us to perform interactive instance editing on the resulting images.
 For example, we can change the object labels in the image to quickly create novel scenes, such as replacing trees with buildings (\reffig{teaser}b).
-We can also change the colors of individual cars, or the textures of the road (\reffig{teaser}c).
+We can also change the colors of individual cars or the textures of the road (\reffig{teaser}c).
 Please check out our interactive demos on our website.

-In addition, we implement our interactive object editing feature on the Helen Face dataset where labels for different facial parts are available~\cite{smith2013exemplar} (\reffig{qual_face}).
-This makes it easy to edit human portraits, e.g.\ changing the face color to mimic different make-up effects or adding beards to a face.
+Besides, we implement our interactive object editing feature on the Helen Face dataset where labels for different facial parts are available~\cite{smith2013exemplar} (\reffig{qual_face}).
+This makes it easy to edit human portraits, e.g.,\ changing the face color to mimic different make-up effects or adding beard to a face.